Mapped: How American Airlines plane collided with army helicopter near DC airport

 A fleet of divers combed the Potomac River in search of survivors Wednesday night and continued Thursday morning.

 “The challenges are access.
-The water that we’re operating in is about 8 feet deep,” District of Columbia Fire and EMS Chief John Donnelly said.
+The water that we’re operating in is about 8 feet deep,” District of Columbia Fire and EMS Chief John Donnelly said on Wednesday night.
 “There is wind, there is pieces of ice out there.
 So it’s just dangerous and hard to work in.”

 He continued: “And because there’s not a lot of lights, you’re out there searching every square inch of space to see if you can find anybody.